 After undersampling, we have 33 data points in each class.

-Here undersampling is not a better option because we already have 200 points and after that we reducing just to 30’s which is very less.
-So, it depends upon the usecase as well.
+Here undersampling is not a better option because we already have 200 points and after that, we reducing just to 30’s which is less.
+So, it depends upon the use-case as well.

-In random oversampling, it will create the duplicates of randomly selected examples in minority class.
+Random oversampling will create duplicates of randomly selected examples in the minority class.

 ## Oversampling over positive class(data_class_p) data_class_p_over=data_class_p.sample(count_class_n, replace=True) ## Concatenating undersamples classes of Positive(Oversampled) with the majority class for final data set data_over=pd.concat([data_class_p_over, data_class_n], axis=0) ## Checking the counts of each class after oversampling print('Class count after under-sampling:') print(data_over.Class.value_counts()) ## Plotting the graphs data_over.Class.value_counts().plot(kind='bar', title='Count of Classes', color=['b','r']) Class count after under-sampling: positive 181 negative 181 Name: Class, dtype: int64

 Let’s look at undersampling using imblearn package in Python.

 Similarly, we can perform oversampling using Imblearn.
 It might confuse you why to use different libraries for performing undersampling and oversampling.
 Sometimes, it happens that undersampling(oversampling) using imblearn and simple resampling produces different results and we can select based on the performance as well.